layters/neroshop-specs/README.md

 ```

 ## RPC messages
 [`msgpack`](https://msgpack.org/) is used to trasmit data throughout the neroshop network.
-JSON data is converted to msgpack before it is trasmitted.
+JSON data is first converted to msgpack before it is trasmitted.
 This is because msgpack reduces the JSON data size by 32%, making it faster and more efficient to transfer data through the network.

 There are three types of messages that are sent in the neroshop network: `query`, `response`, and `error`.
 A query is basically a request made by a peer.
 The primary query types used are `ping`, `find_node`, `put`, `get`, `map`, and `set`.
 When a query is sent, normally a response should be expected.
 Responses are typically a sign of a successful execution of a query.
 Sometimes the result of a query may be an error if a function could not be executed or no value is returned from a `get` request, or perhaps something else.

-Each query consists a `query` field containing the query type, a `args` field containing the arguments for a specific query.
-A response consists of any value/field representing the result of the response .
-All protocol messages must have an `id` representing the node's id and a `tid` to identify which message matches with which response.
+Each query consists a `query` field containing the query type, an `args` field containing the arguments for a specific query type.
+A response consists of any value/field representing the result of the response.
+All messages must have an `id` field containing the node's id and a `tid` to identify which message matches with which response.
 With the exception of IPC mode where the local GUI client sends queries to the local daemon server.
 A version is also included in each message to specify which version of the neroshop DHT is being used by a peer.

 More info coming soon ...